 Oregon's system of 23 public ports plays an important role in the state's economy.
 Ports are the gateways through which Oregon products, as well as those of much of the western United States, begin or continue their journey through worldwide markets.
-The state's agricultural, timber, and manufacturing industries rely on ports, in coordination with all modes of transportation, to move their goods.
-Goods from throughout the world also arrive at Oregon ports to be distributed throughout Oregon and the United States.
+The state's agricultural, timber and manufacturing industries rely on ports, in coordination with all modes of transportation, to move their goods.
+In addition, goods from throughout the world arrive at Oregon ports and are distributed throughout Oregon and the U.S.

-Oregon's nine ports on the Columbia River make up one-quarter of the 36-port Columbia-Snake system, along with one in Idaho and 26 in Washington.
-The three ports on the lower Columbia, Astoria, St. Helens, and Portland, are deep-water ports.
-Over 13 million tons of goods moved through the Port of Portland's marine terminals in 2011.
-Oregon also has 14 coastal ports, including the deep-water ports of Newport and the Oregon International Port of Coos Bay.
+Oregon's nine ports on the Columbia River make up onequarter of the 36-port

+Columbia-Snake system, along with one in Idaho and 26 in Washington.
+The three ports on the lower Columbia, Astoria, St. Helens and Portland, are deep-water ports.
+Over 8.4 million tons of goods moved through the Port of Portland's marine terminals in 2014.
+Oregon also has 14 coastal ports, including the deep-water ports of Astoria, Newport and the Oregon International Port of Coos Bay.

 Ports are a critical part of the state's multimodal freight transportation system.
-Multimodal refers to the fact that goods may be transferred between ships, barges, trains, trucks, pipelines, and aircraft on their way from production facilities to markets.
+Multimodal refers to the fact that goods may be transferred between ships, barges, trains, trucks, pipelines and aircraft on their way from production facilities to markets.
 Goods are generally transported in one of five forms:

+- Dry bulk: grain, potash or wood chips; - Liquid bulk: crude oil, petroleum products and liquefied natural gas;

+CONTENTS

+BACKGROUND

+STATEWIDE PORTS STRATEGIC PLAN

+INFRASTRUCTURE IMPROVEMENTS

+DEEPENING THE COLUMBIA RIVER CHANNEL

+STAFF CONTACT

-- Dry bulk: examples include grain, potash, or wood chips; - Liquid bulk: items such as crude oil, petroleum products, and liquefied natural gas; - Break bulk: carried in bags, crates, boxes, or on pallets; - Containers: large metal boxes that can be customized for a variety of goods and can be mechanically moved between modes of transportation; or - Roll-on/roll-off: cars and other wheeled equipment.
+• Break bulk: carried in bags, crates, boxes or on pallets;

+• Containers: large metal boxes that can be customized for a variety of goods and are mechanically moved between modes of transportation; or

+• Roll-on/roll-off: cars and other wheeled equipment.

 Port districts also play an active role in economic development.
-According to the Statewide Ports Strategic Plan adopted in October 2010, "one out of six Oregon jobs is directly or indirectly tied to cargo, recreation, industrial, commercial, or other activities at Oregon's ports, including privately owned and operated docks which import and export goods."
+According to the

+Statewide Ports Strategic Plan adopted in October 2010, "one out of six Oregon jobs is directly or indirectly tied to cargo, recreation, industrial, commercial or other activities at Oregon's ports, including privately owned and operated docks which import and export goods."
 Ports create and maintain industrial and commercial infrastructure in surrounding areas.
 They own and develop industrial and commercial parks for lease to private companies and help to maintain transportation infrastructure.
 Their role in attracting jobs and private investment is especially beneficial to rural areas where industrial infrastructure might not otherwise be developed.
 Several Oregon ports also operate air terminals and railroads in addition to marine facilities.

-According to a report commissioned in 2014 by the Oregon Business Development Department (OBDD), the permanent annual economic impact of the Oregon Columbia River ports (excluding the Port of Portland) include 20,805 direct, indirect, and induced jobs, with a total labor income of \$856 million and local and state tax revenue payments of nearly \$162 million.
-The same report shows that the 15 Oregon Coastal ports provide 15,258 direct, indirect, and induced jobs with \$579 million in labor income and local and state tax revenue payments in excess of \$88 million.
-The estimated regional economic benefits of the Port of Portland and Portland Harbor include 75.800 direct, indirect, and induced jobs, \$3.76 billion in annual labor income and \$346 million in annual state and local tax payments.
+According to a report commissioned in 2014 by the Oregon Business Development Department (OBDD), the permanent annual economic impact of the Oregon Columbia River ports (excluding the Port of Portland) include 20,805 direct, indirect and induced jobs, with a total labor income of \$856 million and local and state tax revenue payments of nearly \$162 million.
+The same report shows that the 15 Oregon Coastal ports provide 15,258 direct, indirect and induced jobs with labor income of \$579 million and local and state tax revenue payments in excess of \$88 The estimated 2015 million. regional economic benefits of the Port of Portland and Portland Harbor include 14,000 direct harbor jobs, \$1.2 billion in annual labor income and \$111 million in annual state and local tax payments; in 2011, the total direct, indirect and induced number of jobs was over 78,000, for an estimated \$3.76 billion in income and \$346 million in state and local tax payments.